-Apex Legends has crossplay available on pretty much every platform, with a Mobile version soon to be released publicly.
-Now, there is one thing on players’ minds – Apex Legends cross-progression, and does it exist?
+Apex Legends has crossplay available on pretty much every platform, and there is one thing on players’ minds – Apex Legends cross-progression, and does it exist?

 Since the original launch of Apex Legends in February 2019, the game has made many strides towards catching up with competitors Fortnite and Call of Duty: Warzone.
 First, it began with its cosmetic store & seasonal battle pass system, capitalizing on its free-to-play status with microtransactions for players.

 Next up, it launched its crossplay system on October 6, 2020 – uniting players across consoles and PC.
 The crossplay system is different from competitors since PC players will only still be placed against other PC players.

 We now have the next-gen versions of the battle royale as well as Apex Legends Mobile, but players are still concerned with cross-progression and whether they can merge their accounts and progress across different platforms.

 - What is cross-progression and does Apex have it?

 - Potential release date for cross progression in Apex